termdo-inc/termdo-db/README.md

 ## Integration Notes

 - Start this DB first, then start `termdo-auth-api` and `termdo-tasks-api` so they can connect.
-- If running in Docker compose, all services should join the same `termdo-net` network (Compose files already do this).
+- All services should join the same `termdo-net` network (Compose files already do this).

 ## License